nshilstut/CareersInLIS-Metadata/README.md

 ## Workshop Requirements
 ### OpenRefine

 OpenRefine is a tool that provides a graphical-interface for cleaning, transforming, and enriching imported metadata.
-OpenRefine and some extra reconciliation services will be pre-installed on campus computers for use during the workshop.
-If you would like to install the software on your personal laptop, you may follow the instructions [here](/installation).
+OpenRefine and the RDF extension will be pre-installed on campus computers for use during the workshop.
+If you would like to install the software and extension on your personal laptop, you may follow the instructions [here](/installation).

 ### RDF Extension for OpenRefine